Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

-In Figure \ref{fig:cos_sim}, we analyze the cosine similarity between the pruned model and its teacher, as well as the DER results across various pruning sparsities.
-The cosine similarity is averaged over layers of \{0, 4, 8, 12\} and evaluated on the whole dev data.
-As observed, when using the fine-tuned WavLM Base+ as a teacher, the cosine similarity decreases as sparsity increases, but it still stays fairly high even for the sparsity of 90\%.
-Furthermore, a lower cosine similarity does not result in worse performance when the sparsity is below 85\%.
-However, when sparsity exceeds 85\%, the cosine similarity tends to have a similar pattern to DER performance, as both start to deteriorate significantly.
+Figure~\ref{fig:cos_sim} shows the cosine similarity between the layer outputs of the pruned model and its teacher, along with the corresponding DER at different sparsity levels.
+The cosine similarity is averaged over Transformer layers \{0, 4, 8, 12\} and computed on the full development set.
+When the teacher is the Stage~1 (pre-fine-tuned) WavLM Base+, the similarity decreases as sparsity increases but remains relatively high even at 90\% sparsity.
+Notably, a lower similarity does not necessarily imply worse DER when sparsity is below 85\%.
+Beyond 85\% sparsity, both similarity and DER degrade in a coupled fashion.

-In contrast, when using an original WavLM Base+ as a teacher, as represented by the triangle points, although the pruned model shows high similarity to its teacher, the DER performance is much worse.
-This result highlights the importance of fine-tuning before pruning.
-Without it, the pruned WavLM fails to adapt effectively to downstream tasks.
+In contrast, when the original (unadapted) WavLM Base+ is used as the teacher---shown by the triangle markers---the pruned model still achieves high cosine similarity but performs much worse in terms of DER.
+This demonstrates that matching the teacher's internal representations is not sufficient unless the teacher itself has been pre-fine-tuned to the diarization task beforehand.
+In other words, WavLM pre-fine-tuning (Stage~1) is crucial for effective pruning.